pvcordeiro/libft/README.md

 ## 🚀 Usage

-After compiling, you can include `libft.h` in your project and link `libft.a` with your code:
+After compiling, include `libft.h` in your project and link `libft.a` on compilation:

 ```c
 #include "libft.h"